The Fragile Decade: Why Market Cycles Matter in Retirement

 Review Your Investment Mix

-The traditional advice of reducing stock exposure every year in retirement does not always align with sequence-of-returns risk.
-A more practical approach is to begin retirement with a slightly more conservative allocation and then gradually increase stock exposure as you move beyond the fragile decade, when the risk of early losses has passed.
-Additional tools—such as maintaining extra cash reserves or using a bond ladder—can help smooth volatility by providing predictable income for near-term spending.
-This reduces the likelihood of being forced to sell stocks while they are temporarily down.
+The traditional idea of steadily reducing stock exposure every year in retirement does not always line up with the realities of sequence risk.
+A more practical approach can be starting retirement with a conservative mix, then gradually increasing stock exposure as you move further from the fragile decade and the risk of early losses has passed.

 Keep a Cash Buffer